csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Carvin.md

 Priest at the temple, recently started wearing a holy symbol for [[TrueSilver]] as well.

+### Background
+Was in the same metallurgy appretinceship as [[Divitston Goldstone]], but struggled the most out of anyone in the class.
+Seems to have finally found more of his place with [[Hugh]]'s help.

 ### Who're they to us?
 Has been friendly to [[Hugh]], seems to have been partially converted by him, including: